 So often is Thailand associated with backpackers and gap-year students that it might not cross your mind as a destination for the family holiday.
 It may then come as a surprise that Thailand is actually incredibly family friendly.
 The Thai people dote on children and a trip here will give your kids invaluable experience of a new culture.
 Thailand is often referred to as the ‘Land of Smiles’ and the people here really are a testament to this.
 There is so much to see and do together as a family in Thailand for an unforgettable holiday.
 Don’t forget, though: travel insurance is mandatory in Thailand, so it’s important to prepare before you go!
+It’s somewhere I would really like to visit when I can.
 Once you’ve done that, the four tips below will help to ensure a successful family trip:

 - Burn of some energy outdoors